cuemacro/finmarketpy/README.md

 All these sources of funding, whether it is sponsorship or our commercial services, help us to maintain Cuemacro's libraries, so we can improve our open source libraries for the community.

+# Problems with Numba and doing options pricing in finmarketpy/financepy

+Underneath finmarketpy uses financepy to do option pricing.
+It uses Numba to speed up the computation.

+You may sometimes experience Numba errors like such as `Failed in nopython mode pipeline (step: nopython frontend)`

+One possible way to fix this is to delete the `__pycache__` folders underneath wherever financepy is installed:

+Eg. if you are using the `py38class` environment, if you've installed Anaconda in `C:\Anaconda3`, you might find the financepy folder at the below location

+`C:\Anaconda3\envs\py38\Lib\site-packages\financepy`

 # finmarketpy examples

 In finmarketpy/examples you will find several examples, including some simple trading models